Ibexian/EastMeetsKitchen/_posts/2016-11-15-vegan-pork-and-cabbage-dumplings.md

 I find that a lot of vegetarian dumplings at the stores aren't meaty enough for me.
 Maybe as a former meat-eater, I miss that kind of stuff.
 I get annoyed when the filling is just a gooey pile of mashed vegetables.
 That's why I filled these "pork" and cabbage dumplings with textured vegetable protein and shitake mushrooms, which adds that meaty flavor and texture back in.

-A friend of mine, who is taking a science of cooking class said to me that there isn't really a molecule for the flavor of meat.
+A friend of mine, who is taking a science of cooking class, said to me that there isn't really a molecule for the flavor of meat.
 It's actually a combination of flavors that can be re-created, which is why I add flavors like mushrooms and miso to things I want to taste a bit more like meat.

 <figure>
     <img src="/images/243-5.jpg">
 </figure>

 Anyways, don't think I skimped on the veggies.
 I made sure to fill it with scallions, cabbage and carrots.
-I think it's still worth mentioning that although many of my recipes are recreations of food that might not contain a ton of vegetables, the reason to eat vegan or vegetarian is for me, a health choice and eating more vegetables should be the top of everyone's list.
+I think it's still worth mentioning that although many of my recipes are recreations of food that might not contain a ton of vegetables, the reason to eat vegan or vegetarian is for me, a health choice and eating more vegetables should be at the top of everyone's list.

 Tip: Remember to chop up your herbs and cabbage finely.
 It will be a pain to fill the dumplings if you have huge chunks of vegetables poking through.